-ELLs and educators of ELLs have faced a complex constellation of challenges during the COVID-19 pandemic.
+ELLs and educators of ELLs have continued to face a complex constellation of challenges during the COVID-19 pandemic.
 After schools returned to in-person learning in the Fall of 2021, however, the impacts of the national substitute teacher shortage began snowballing, with profound impacts on ELLs and ESL teachers alike.

 Teacher voices from the field